logical_subject_feature_image

 1. Verbs and adjectives agree in the masculine singular as كُلّ is a masculine singular noun: For example: They are all silent – كُلُّهُم صامِتٌ

-2. The adjective or verb agrees with the gender and number of the logical subject (=2nd part of the ).
-For example We will all go – كُلُّنا سَنَذْهَبُ
+2. The adjective or verb agrees with the gender and number of the logical subject (=2nd part of the إضافة).
+For example, We will all go – كُلُّنا سَنَذْهَبُ

 The same is true for the word جَمِيعٌ.
-When it is the first part of an Idafa (إضافة), the agreement is usually with the number and gender of the logical subject (=2nd part of the Idafa).
+When it is the first part of an (إضافة), the agreement is usually with the number and gender of the logical subject (=2nd part of the Idafa).

 I am happy to hear your opinion about this topic!